viewup/up-wp-cart/CONTRIBUTING.md

 Thanks for helping the plugin get better!

-This project uses GIT (github) for verssion control.
+This project uses GIT (github) for version control.
 SVN is required for wordpress plugin, but only the master can change it.

 To contribute to the project, create a new Branch for your changes.
 Then, make a pull request.